TheVisualHub/QuickPCA/README.md

 ## ⚖️ License

 Released under the MIT License.
 If QuickPCA is used in any capacity that contributes to results presented in a publication, thesis, report, or any other form of scholarly or professional work, appropriate citation of QuickPCA is strongly encouraged.

-## Citation

-If you use QuickPCA in academic work, please cite this repository.